EUTF COVID-19 Coverage

 - Pre-travel testing: Pre-travel COVID-19 testing is not covered.

-- Treatment: COVID-19 treatment services are 100% covered effective March 1, 2020 through December 31, 2020.
-Effective January 1, 2021, coverage of COVID-19 treatment services will revert to the plan’s benefit level for the services provided.
+- Treatment: COVID-19 treatment services are 100% covered effective March 1, 2020 through the end of the month in which the national public health emergency ends.

 - Telehealth: Telehealth services, including non-COVID-19 related services, are 100% covered effective March 1, 2020 through December 31, 2020.
 Effective January 1, 2021, coverage of telehealth services will revert to the plan’s benefit level for the services provided.
 Audio-only services will also no longer be included as part of the telehealth benefit and coverage will end effective January 1, 2021.
 Coverage of HMSA’s Online Care will remain at 100%.

-- Vaccine: The COVID-19 vaccine, including administration fees, will be 100% covered.
+- Vaccine: The COVID-19 vaccine, including administration fees, is 100% covered.
 For HMSA updates on the vaccine, visit COVID-19 vaccine.

 - For more information about changes in COVID-19 coverage effective January 1, 2021, visit COVID-19 Coverage Changes.